Kyle Fuller: 2015

 Fuller entered training camp slated as a starting cornerback.
 Head coach John Fox officially named Fuller a starting cornerback to start the regular season, opposite Tracy Porter.
-On October 18, 2015, Fuller collected a season-high eight combined tackles during a 37–34 loss at the Detroit Lions.
+On October 18, 2015, Fuller collected a season-high eight combined tackles during a 37–34 loss at the Lions.
 In Week 8, he made two combined tackles, a season-high two pass deflections, and intercepted a pass by quarterback Teddy Bridgewater in the Bears' 23–20 loss to the Minnesota Vikings.
 He started all 16 games and recorded 55 combined tackles (47 solo), nine pass deflections, and two interceptions.
 Fuller struggled through the early portion of the season, which included being responsible for two major defensive pass interference penalties, raising the possibility of being moved to safety.
 He eventually improved as the year progressed.

 2016

 Throughout training camp, Fuller dealt with a knee injury.
 On August 18, 2016, he underwent arthroscopic knee surgery to repair his knee injury.
-On September 28, 2016, the Chicago Bears placed Fuller on injured reserve after being inactive for the first three games while recovering from knee surgery.
+On September 28, 2016, the Bears placed Fuller on injured reserve after being inactive for the first three games while recovering from knee surgery.
 On November 30, 2016, Fuller returned to practice, but was not added to the active roster and remained on injured reserve for the entire 2016 season.

 2017

-On April 29, 2017, Chicago Bears' general manager Ryan Pace announced that the team would not pick up the fifth-year option on Fuller's rookie contract.
+On April 30, 2017, the Chicago Bears opted not to exercise the fifth–year option on Fuller's rookie contract.

 Throughout training camp, he competed to be a starting cornerback against Marcus Cooper and Prince Amukamara.
 Head coach John Fox named Fuller the third cornerback on the depth chart to start the regular season, behind Cooper and Amukamara.

-Fuller started in the Chicago Bears' against the Atlanta Falcons after Prince Amukamara injured his ankle during the preseason and was inactive for the first two regular-season games.
+Fuller started in the Bears' season-opener against the Atlanta Falcons after Prince Amukamara injured his ankle during the preseason and was inactive for the first two regular-season games.
 Fuller recorded six combined tackles and broke up a pass in their 23–17 loss.
 In Week 5, he earned the start after Marcus Cooper was unable to play due to a back injury.
 Defensive coordinator Vic Fangio chose to retain Fuller as a starting cornerback for the rest of the season.
-On December 3, 2017, Fuller collected a season-high seven combined tackles, two pass deflections, and intercepted a pass by quarterback Jimmy Garoppolo during a 15–14 loss to the San Francisco 49ers in Week 13.
+On December 3, 2017, Fuller collected a season-high seven combined tackles, two pass deflections, and intercepted a pass by quarterback Jimmy Garoppolo during a 15–14 loss to the 49ers in Week 13.